omeka/omeka-s-enduser/docs/modules/hierarchy.md

 When adding the Hierarchy page block to a page, you can select one hierarchy at a time to display.
 You can add multiple page blocks.

 ![An example configuration screen is filled out](modulesfiles/hierarchy_public2.png)

+Where hierarchies are visible, the links in the hierarchy will point to a custom public page, in the form "yourinstallation.org/s/your-omeka-s-site/hierarchy/01".
+This will display the chosen hierarchy at left, and all the items contained in the given grouping at right (either all the items in the attached item set, or including all the children items as per your site settings).